alpz/mech-nn/Readme.md

 ## PDE
 For the 1D KdV model, get the 50 second data using the scripts at https://github.com/brandstetter-johannes/LPSDA Modify the data location in pde/kdv.py if needed.
-Edit config.py and uncomment the lines for the conjugate gradient solver.
+Edit config.py and set the Cholesky solver.

 Run using
 ```